 Most of the food we distribute comes to us from Northwest Harvest's Yakima warehouse.
 The WSDA's Emergency Food Assistance Program enables us to buy some additional food and pay some of our operational expenses.
 Since 1998, Central Washington University has given us space on their campus from which to distribute food and clothing in exchange for the educational opportunities we provide.
 We receive donations from many generous community members, churches, and businesses.
 We have received grants from the Group Health Foundation, Yakima Valley Community Foundation, United Way of Central Washington, Puget Sound Energy Foundation, the Kittitas County Public Health Department, Harvest Against Hunger, the Kittitas County Chamber of Commerce, and the Washington State Department of Agriculture that have helped us expand our outreach and provide more services.

 APOYO is a registered 501(C)(3) organization.
 Our tax ID is 91-1970470.

 Absolutely!
 APOYO serves anyone in the community who needs food, clothes, or household items.
 At APOYO, everyone who visits is a member of our community.

 If you are taking a course that requires a quarter-long project such as a research paper or a hands-on project that deals with any aspect of what APOYO does -- from warehouse management to fundraising to graphic design to advertising -- we might be able to work with your professor.
 Creative writing projects, art projects, cultural research projects of any kind, studies in multicultural education or nutrition or food security or social justice are all possibilities.
 Naturally, foreign language students and ESL students are welcome.
 Share your ideas with us!

-Professor Hope Amason works with students to bring internship proposals to our board.
+Professor Bernadette Jungblut works with students to bring internship proposals to our board.
 Graduate studies can also be arranged.
 If you are interested, please contact her.
 We would love to hear how you can help!